bruno222/wip/README.md

 With this project, your Agents (real human beings) can:

 - Monitor multiple calls in real-time between your Customers and the Virtual Agents.
-- Hijack a call if they observe that the Virtual Agent is not responding correctly due to Hallucination problems.
+- Hijack/take over a call if they observe that the Virtual Agent is not responding correctly due to Hallucination problems.
 - Send hints to the Voice Bot via text message in real-time to adjust and correct the direction of the conversations with the Voice Bot.

+## Built-in Scenarios

+**TODO** dive into the various situations that a caller can run into:
+- new user / unknown user
+- known user with existing order
+-

+## Built-in features

+**TODO** highlight the functionality this repository provides today:
+- sending SMS to confirm product selection
+- ability for agent to monitor live transcripts
+- ability for agent to enhance and modify existing context
+- ability for agent to take control off the call, relieving the AI where necessary.
+- send email with order confirmation details

 **Disclaimer**: This is a hackathon project built in ~4 days and is not production-ready.
+Use at your own risk.

 ## Installing

 To set up the project, you need to install at least 2 out of the 4 assets:

-- [**mandatory**] Ngrok - CLI tool to expose your computer so Twilio can send the Media Stream to your Node.js project.
+- [**mandatory**] ngrok - CLI tool to expose your computer so Twilio can send the Media Stream to your Node.js project.

 - [**mandatory**] The Node.js project (back-end) - the core of the project.
+This can be hosted locally or on a cloud service such as AWS EC2 or other comparable providers.

 - [**optional**] The Next.js project (front-end) - only necessary if you need to modify the HTML; otherwise, the back-end has a static version of the front-end within the /front-end/out folder.